I often get asked whether firm holiday cards are effective.

 Don’t rub clients’ noses in your firm’s lack of creativity by doing the same thing as everyone else.
 Find some way to do something different.
 Law firms are understandably cautious regarding taking risks around the holidays.

 And if your lawyers or accountants can’t make the time to sign the cards personally, don’t send them.
 Nothing says “I care about you and deeply value your business and our relationship” like a generic, unsigned card with the firm’s name foil-stamped on them.
-Have you ever gotten one of those from your banker?
+Have you ever gotten one of those from your personal accountant?
 Don’t they make you feel all warm and fuzzy inside?

-Email versions of holiday cards are gaining in popularity because they allow more creative freedom, with Flash animations of holiday-themed items zooming and spinning and morphing needlessly into each other.
+Email versions of holiday cards are gaining in popularity because they allow more creative freedom, with animations of holiday-themed items zooming and spinning and morphing needlessly into each other.
 The high-minded explanation is that they’re green and save paper.
 Internally, they’re thinking that no one has to sign anything if it’s sent via email.
 It’s easy.

 However, most e-cards get the typical treatment – Glance, Shrug, <Delete>.

-I know he’s really busy but, frankly, I think those types of mailings do more harm than good.
+I know he’s busy but, frankly, I think those types of mailings do more harm than good.

 If you’re going to do it badly, just don’t do it; no one will notice its absence.

-But if you can find, that is, make, the time, a personal, handwritten note is incredibly powerful.
+But if you can find (that is, make), the time, a personal, handwritten note is incredibly powerful.